RomGai/RomGai.github.io/_pages/about.md

 News
 ======
+·[Apr 2024] One paper is submitted to ACM Multimedia 2024.

 ·[Sep 2023] One paper is submitted to IEEE Transactions on Intelligent Transportation Systems.

 ·[Aug 2023] One paper is accepted to International Journal of Applied Earth Observation and Geoinformation.